How to Qualify as a FAFSA Independent Student and How Much Do They Get?

 What You Get as a FAFSA Independent Student?

 The information you put on your FAFSA directly influences how much financial help you will receive.
-In most cases, independent students get more financial aid than dependent students because they have fewer assets and income.
-Further, they do not have the financial backing of their parents or guardians, which lowers their Expected Family Contribution (EFC).
+In most cases, independent students get more financial aid than dependent students.

 Federal student loans (also referred to as Federal Stafford loans) are based on financial need, regardless of whether the loans are subsidized or unsubsidized.
 The annual loan limit amount for both dependent and independent students, subsidized and unsubsidized combined, are different.
 Independent undergraduate students can borrow up to $9,500 their first year, while dependent students can only borrow $5,500.
 All graduates are considered independent and can borrow up to $20,500 per year but are only eligible for unsubsidized loans.